widgetti/reacton/README.md

 Non-declarative UI's are complex: You have to attach and detach event handlers at the right point, there are many possibles states your UI can be in, and moving from one state to the other can be very hard to do manually and is very error-prone.

-Using React-IPywidgets, you write a component that gives a declarative description of the UI you want based on data.
-If the data changes, your component render function re-executes, and React-IPywidgets will find out how to go from the previous state to the new state.
+Using Reacton, you write a component that gives a declarative description of the UI you want based on data.
+If the data changes, your component render function re-executes, and Reacton will find out how to go from the previous state to the new state.
 No more manual "diffing" on the UI, no more manual tracking of which event handlers to attach and detach.

 A common issue we also see is that there is one piece of code to set up the UI, and scattered around in many event handlers the changes that are almost repetitions of the initialization code.